 Not since the Rodney King case in 1991, has the press, religious organizations, social activist groups, civilian oversight groups and the public maintained such a high interest in the role, function and performance of a Police Department.
-The reality of the situation is, Trayvon’s death and the perceived delay in arresting George Zimmerman caused the black community to reflect on their negative past experiences with law enforcement and the criminal justice system.
+Trayvon Martin’s death and the perceived delay in arresting George Zimmerman caused the black community to reflect on their negative past experiences with law enforcement and the criminal justice system.
 Sadly, as more time lapsed between the incident and an arrest of the defendant, the more the community recounted the history of social injustices, inequalities, prejudices and racism that has existed.
-Also, with the lapse of time the more divided and polarized the communities within the City became.
-Trayvon Martin’s case was seen by many as the tipping point for the community and symbolized to many a gross injustice; causing them to say, enough is enough; it’s time for change.
+Also, with the passage of time the communities within the City became more divided and polarized.
+Trayvon Martin’s case was seen by many as the tipping point for the community, and symbolized to many a gross injustice, causing them to say: “Enough is enough!
+It’s time for change.”

 Unfortunately, in addition to Trayvon Martin’s tragic death, there were 5 other homicides in the City of Sanford between the period of February 2011 and February 2012.
 This number represents the tragic loss of many young lives that were cut short by the growing acts of senseless violence.
-This tragic loss of human lives was further compounded by the increase in juvenile offenders and young adults committing more serious crimes including homicides without any apparent regard or value for human life.
-What’s more disturbing about the escalation of the violent crime rate in some neighborhoods in Sanford, is the fact that serious crimes decreased in Seminole County and several surrounding communities.
+This tragic loss of human life was further compounded by the increase in juvenile offenders and young adults committing more serious crimes, including homicides without any apparent regard or value for human life.
+What was more disturbing about the escalation of the violent crime rate in some neighborhoods in Sanford, was the fact that serious crimes decreased in Seminole County and several surrounding communities.

 - Lack of job training and employment opportunities